Principles of explanation

 He put pieces of sealing wax into a pail of water.
 If the pail was kept rotating, the pieces of wax moved to the periphery.
-But if the rotation were interrupted, all pieces moved to the centre, ‘… in one piece, which presented me the effect
+But if the rotation were interrupted, all pieces moved to the centre, ‘… in one piece, which presented me the effect of

-of gravity.’
+gravity.’
 One objection against Descartes’ theory was

 that the density of the imperceptible whirling matter would have to be larger than the density of all bodies falling to the earth.
 Moreover it is difficult to understand why gravity is directed to the centre, rather than to the axis of the earth’s rotation.

 In an ingenious way, Huygens sought to meet these objections.
-He published his theory, developed in 1667, only in 1690, three years after the much more successful theory of Newton, which Huygens admiringly but critically
+He published his theory, developed in 1667, only in 1690, three years after the much more successful theory of Newton, which Huygens admiringly but critically discussed.

 Galileo never connected gravity with the natural motion of the planets.
 Kepler compared gravity with magnetism, and magnetism with planetary motion, but never gravity with planetary motion.
 Kepler rejected the Aristotelian view of gravity as a natural tendency

 of heavy bodies toward the centre of the universe.
 He sustained Copernicus’ view that gravity is a mutual corporeal affection between cognate bodies tending to unite them,

 3.5.
 Early concepts of force